Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 ## This is a chaotic canvas on which I launch all the random things I come up with while going about my day.
 It is not meant to be comprehensible.

+**Current Project**

+* Rework Harmonic Relays.
+* The player inhales the Harmonizer.
+* They draw 8 Souls.
+* 2 are picked at a time, to be placed in any of the 8 slots.

 **UI**

 * Add a rose button in the bottom right.
 Actually, maybe it should be a status effect tracker instead...